dmentipl/dotfiles/README.md

 ### Applications

-The bootstrap script will attempt to install the following applications (amongst others).
+The installation script will attempt to install the following applications (amongst others).

 - Fish